-Sepedi 1A and isiZulu 1A are prerequisites for Sepedi 2A and isiZulu 2A respectively.
+Sepedi 1A and isiZulu 1A are prerequisites for Sepedi 2A and isiZulu 2Arespectively.

 Sepedi 1B and isiZulu 1B are prerequisites for Sepedi 2B and isiZulu 2B respectively.

 Sepedi 2A and isiZulu 2A are prerequisites for Sepedi 3A and isiZulu 3A respectively.

 Sepedi 2B and isiZulu 2B are prerequisites for Sepedi 3B and isiZulu 3B respectively.

-Northern Sotho NOS1AA1 NQF level: 6 NQF credits: 16 1A

-Introduction to the phonetics and grammar of the language

-Language exercises, practicals
+Introduction to the phonetics and grammar of the language Language exercises, practicals